Struggling Spanish media loses teeth in economic crisis

 Spain’s public broadcasters don’t have it much better than the private stations, sacking staff as the government slashes spending to meet EU budget rules.

-The ruling People’s Party was criticized for using its parliamentary majority to choose a new head for state broadcaster RTVE.
+The ruling People’s Party was criticised for using its parliamentary majority to choose a new head for state broadcaster RTVE.

 Since the PP put Leopoldo Gonzalez-Echenique, from hotels group NH, in charge of RTVE in June, several prominent journalists and the head of news have been forced out.